TypeStrong/atom-typescript/lib/typescript/readme.md

 "../compiler/commandLineParser.ts",
 ```

 as `commandLineParser` depends on stuff from `compiler/diagnosticInformationMap.generated.ts`.
-We should report this to the TS team.
+Also some files were not listed in the tsconfig.json so you will need to add those manually.

+Reported to TypeScript team : https://github.com/Microsoft/TypeScript/pull/2917

 # package.json TypeScript vs this